Pumpkin Ale ChiliBy AlesKitchen

 - flour for dusting

-- Place a large dutch oven over med-high heat.
+- To make this pumpkin ale chili, place a large dutch oven over med-high heat.
 Add a bit of oil.
 Dust pork with flour.
 Toss pork into dutch oven and brown in batches.

 - Drain.
 Add pork back in the dutch oven.
 Add in the beer, 1 tsp mexican oregano, chile powder, and chipotle peppers with sauce.
 Simmer for about 30 minutes.